-We have analyzed how collaboration affects maintenance tasks (TLR, BL, and FL) on software models in a real-world industrial domain.
+We have analyzed collaborative maintenance tasks (TLR, BL, and FL) on software models in a real-world industrial domain.
 This kind of real-world experience is hard to obtain since the majority of related works on collaboration use academic data.
-In any case, it is not for us to claim that collaboration should be systematically applied to every case.
-Rather, collaboration becomes necessary when the requirement/bug/feature significantly transcends the knowledge of a single software engineer.
+We do not claim collaboration should be systematically applied to every case.
+Collaboration, as in our work, is necessary when the requirement/bug/feature significantly transcends the knowledge of a single software engineer.
 We should mention we do not claim that for every requirement/bug/feature all engineers should produce a search query to collaborate.
 Actually, it is the opposite.
 Our work helps to make decisions on the selection of engineers for collaboration.

-We have also compared four criteria for collaboration: three criteria for collaboration that were used indistinctly in 937 938 the industry and a criterion that seemed to be the best but which, counter-intuitively in most cases, has not yielded 939 the best results.
+We have also compared four criteria for collaboration: three criteria for collaboration that were used indistinctly in the industry and a criterion that seemed to be the best but which, counterintuitively in most cases, has not yielded the best results.
 Our results show that collaboration in the maintenance of industrial models pays off.
-However, to 940 release the full potential of collaboration, we should challenge our intuition in the selection of participants.
-The lessons 941 942 learned show how to improve real-world criteria for selecting software engineers for collaboration.
-Therefore, this 943 work provides a better understanding of the profiles that work best for the three software tasks (TLR, BL, and FL), 944 which are among the most common and relevant maintenance tasks in the Software Engineering field.
-Furthermore, 945 this work raises awareness of the positive role that underdogs (software engineers with low confidence levels) can play 946 947 in collaboration.
-948
+However, to release the full potential of collaboration, we should challenge our intuition in the selection of participants.
+The lessons learned show how to improve real-world criteria for selecting software engineers for collaboration.
+Therefore, this work provides a better understanding of the profiles that work best for the three software tasks (TLR, BL, and FL), which are among the most common and relevant maintenance tasks in the Software Engineering field.
+Furthermore, this work raises awareness of the positive role that underdogs (software engineers with low confidence levels) can play in collaboration.